egeotenen/egeotenen.github.io/_pages/cv.md

 Otenen, E., Aydin, C., Wasti, S., & A., Yegin, A. (2021).Functions of Positive and Negative Work Memories and Their Relations to Self-Construal. *Poster presented at the virtual meeting of the Society for Applied Research in Memory and Cognition (vSARMAC).*

 Aydin, C. & Otenen, E. (2021).
 Visual Imagery and Memory Perspective. *Talk presented at the virtual meeting of the Society for Applied Research in Memory and Cognition (vSARMAC).*

 Otenen, E., Tanis, S. B., & Aydin, C. (2021, September).
 Examination of Semantic Details from Memory Perspective. *Poster presented at the virtual meeting of Experimental-Cognitive Psychology Symposium.*

 Seckin, O. C., Otenen, E., Duygu, U., Atalay, A., Yilmaz, M. C., & Varol, O. (2021, February).
 Vaccine Disinformation in Turkey. *Talk presented at the virtual meeting of Bilgi University, The Infodemic and Information Disorders in the Post-Truth Age, Graduate Student Conference.*

+\newline
+\newline
+\newline
+\newline

 Teaching Experience
 ======================

 * Graduate Teaching Assistant, Sabanci University,			            2020 – 2021

-Courses: Introduction to Psychology, Memory, Experimental Psychology*
+Courses: Introduction to Psychology, Memory, Experimental Psychology

 Responsibilities: Preparing materials for lab hours,helping the research groups to develop their research, design their projects and analyze their data.

+\newline
+\newline
+\newline
+\newline

 SEMINARS & CERTIFICATES
 ======================
-1. Applied Data Science I: Scientific Computing & Python,				*2021*
+Applied Data Science I: Scientific Computing & Python,				*2021*

 Worldquant University

-2. “Preparing Future Faculty” for Turkey Project	- Teaching Seminar,			*2021*
+“Preparing Future Faculty” for Turkey Project	- Teaching Seminar,			*2021*

 Sabanci University, Abdullah Gul University, U.S. Embassy